JeffRMoore/async-benchmark-runner/README.md

 - figure out why stdout flushes differently when piped
 - fix compare reports for added or removed benchmarks
 - write test cases
-- document using top -u -s 10 in "quiet"
+- document using top -u -s 10 in "jitter"
 - change algorithm to interleave sampling
 - add magnitude-threshold parameter
+- sort results by magnitude of change in comparison report
+- calibration parameter for comparison report
+- handle benchmarks that are expected to throw an error
+- use mode instead of mean to descibribe memory usage (remove MOE)
+- extract calibration benchmarks to their own module
+- debug detected inefficiency in babel compiled es6 code